Toledo Women in World War II

 There are numerous photographs of women working at the Acklin Stamping plants in Toledo, OH.
 These women are working on various sizes of munition shells.

 By the end of the war, women made up more than 36% of the civilian workforce, up from 25% at the beginning of the conflict.
-These gains, unlike the “traditional” jos that these women worked, included skilled and white collar positions, such as professors; pilots; or scientists.
-Some of these gains can be traced back to their wartime work experiences in plants that had been converted to specialize in munitions or aircraft production.
+These gains, unlike the “traditional” positions that these women worked, included skilled and white color positions, such as professors, pilots, or scientists.
+Some of these gains can be traced back to their war time work experiences in plants that had been converted to specialize in munitions or aircraft production.5

 In 1948, women were finally allowed to serve in the United States Armed Forces during peacetime.
 It would not be until 1975 – three decades after they helped win the war – that women would be allowed in the United States military academies.